Zeonidas/Capstone1/README.md

 ## Future Functionality
 - [ ] Add test
-- [ ] Show cards that have sample journal script.
-- [ ] PHQ9 score card with links to resources.
+- [x] PHQ9 score card with links to resources.

 # Preview
 Here are some screen captures of the application.